maxtyson123/MaxOS/docs/Notes.md

 - - kernel will execute the interrupt handler
 - - The interrupt handler will then return a pointer to the new task
 - - Kernel will then execute the new task instead of executing method "X"
 - To schedule processes fairly, a round-robin scheduler generally employs time-sharing, giving each job a time slot or quantum (its allowance of CPU time), and interrupting the job if it is not completed by then.
 The job is resumed next time a time slot is assigned to that task.
-If the task terminates or changes its state to waiting during its attributed time quantum, the scheduler selects the first task in the ready queue to execteu
+If the task terminates or changes its state to waiting during its attributed time quantum, the scheduler selects the first task in the ready queue to execute
 ### Dynamic Memory Management / Heap
 See also [Double Linked List](https://en.wikipedia.org/wiki/Linked_list#Doubly_linked_list)
 - Before Dynamic Memory Management (DMM), the implementation was very static as there would just be the objects and are allocated on the stack.
-- This is not the best as sometimes you don't know what is needed in advance, e.g. when iterating through the PCI devices and there is a device that needs it's driver instantiated there for space has to be allocated or reserved for that driver
+- This is not the best as sometimes you don't know what is needed in advance, e.g. when iterating through the PCI devices and there is a device that needs its driver instantiated there for space has to be allocated or reserved for that driver
 - This means there needs to be a way of keeping track of the space that has already been assigned to something as it is not ideal to have stuff overlap and disturb each other.
-- Currently the RAM looks like this:
+- Currently, the RAM looks like this:
 ```bash
   [Video Memory] [Text Memory] [BIOS] [ Grub / Bootloader ] [ MaxOS / Kernel ] [ Stack ] [ FREE SPACE ]
 ```